Matt-Wild/faithful/README.md

 # Changelog

+- v1.0.16 Melting Warbler and Collector's Vision Customisation
+  - The Melting Warbler and Collector's Vision items can now be customised in the config.
 - v1.0.15 Longshot Geode and Leader's Pennon Customisation
   - The Longshot Geode and Leader's Pennon items can now be customised in the config.
 - v1.0.14 Alternate Item Pickup Descriptions